About Me.

 As I expanded my interest from the physical space into the digital space, design remained my passion and inspiration, allowing me to bring my multidisciplinary skills into this field.
 My architecture background informs my design approach, fostering a multi-layered, adaptive, and detail-oriented mindset.
 Design should always create a human connection and leave a positive lasting impression.

 As a UX designer, my goal is to craft inclusive and intuitive technologies that improve accessibility in sectors like healthcare and education.
-I bring a blend of architectural thinking, knowledge of user-centric design, and a commitment to social impact to all projects.
-I look for opportunities where I can take an existing design or problem and demonstrate the benefits of a more empathetic design.
+I bring a blend of spatial thinking, knowledge of user-centric design, and a drive for social impact to all projects.
+I look for opportunities where I can take an existing design or problem and demonstrate the benefits of a more empathetic design as an effective solution.

-Outside of UX, I have a passion for photography, particularly landscapes and capturing the spontaneity of nature.
-I love listening to music, singing, playing piano, and traveling, always on the lookout for sources of inspiration and opportunities to grow both as a designer and a person.
+Outside of UX, I have a passion for photography, particularly landscapes and capturing the spontaneity of the natural environment around me.
+I love singing, playing the piano, doing puzzles, and traveling, always on the lookout for sources of inspiration and opportunities to grow both as a designer and a person.